sdonovan001/linear-regression-auto-ml/local-serving/README.md

 * Export the trained model to a GCS storage bucket.
 * Download the model artifacts locally.
 * Pull the appropriate Docker container for model serving.
-* Run the container... serve predictions.
+* Run the container... and serve predictions.

 #### Exporting the Model
 [![something is broken](/images/video2.png)](https://www.youtube.com/embed/OggyXfDCzWY "Model Export")